Expertise

 Request a demo

-The social networking revolution has opened up a new avenue for marketing research, for targeting respondents and for administering questionnaires.
-This new methodology adds to a range of already proven methods, including the two main traditional methods: telephone and online panels.
+The social media revolution has paved a new way for marketing research, respondent targeting, and questionnaire administration.
+This new methodology complements a range of already proven methods, notably the two main traditional approaches: telephone and online panels.

-Today, we tell you everything: when to use them, for which objectives and which parameters are intrinsic to the study?
+Today, we tell you everything: when to use them, for what objectives, and what inherent study parameters?

-1. Social network studies to reach all kinds of targets
+1. Social media surveys to reach all types of targets

 • Nat.
-Rep.: A representative sample of a country's population is called a national representative.
-This type of sample is frequently used for standard studies dedicated to polling national opinion and based on quotas of the national population.
-Whether by telephone, online panels or social networks: all methods have proven their worth for this exercise.
+Rep.: a national representative sample refers to a sample that is representative of a country's population.
+This type of sample is frequently used for standard studies aimed at gauging national opinion and based on national population quotas.
+Whether by telephone, online panels, or social media: all methods have proven effective for this exercise.

-• Niche targets: these are poorly represented populations that are very complicated to reach via telephone and panels (in the worst case impossible to reach, at best very expensive).
-Social networks offer a finesse of targeting that allows to question niche targets easily and at a lower cost.
+• Niche targets: these are underrepresented populations that are very difficult to reach via telephone and panels (in the worst cases impossible to reach, at best very expensive).
+Social media, however, offers a targeting precision that allows for surveying niche targets easily and at a lower cost.

-• Youth target: It is true to say that social network studies offer an unparalleled opportunity to interview young people.
-Young people who are not registered in panels and very reluctant to answer telephone surveys.
-On the other hand, to say that studies on social networks only allow you to interview young people is false!
+• Youth target: it is true that social media surveys offer an unparalleled opportunity to survey young people.
+These are young people who are not registered in panels and are very unlikely to respond to telephone surveys.
+However, stating that social media surveys only allow for surveying young people is false!

-• Local target: A local target is, as its name indicates, a target within a limited geographical area.
-Due to the lack of depth in these small areas, it is very difficult to reach this type of target via panels.
-The exercise becomes possible with time and money via telephone but more and more complicated with the massive abandonment of the fixed telephone.
-Still thanks to the incredible targeting capacity of social networks, reaching local targets via this method is fast, easy and inexpensive!
+• Local target: a local target is, as its name suggests, a target within a restricted geographical area.
+Due to a lack of depth in these small areas, it is very difficult to reach this type of target via panels.
+The exercise becomes possible with time and money via telephone, but increasingly complicated with the mass abandonment of landlines.
+Thanks to the incredible targeting capability of social media, reaching local targets via this method is fast, easy, and inexpensive!

-• International target: if multi-country studies are complex to set up via telephone surveys (language barrier, costs and time), they are possible by using panels.
-However, you will gain in speed and simplicity by using a single service provider and having all your results consolidated on the same platform!
+• International target: while multi-country studies are complex to implement via telephone surveys (language barrier, costs, and time), they are possible through panels.
+However, you will gain speed and simplicity by using social media, by engaging a single provider and having all your results consolidated on one platform!

 1. Studies via social networks for a collection in record time

-Telephone surveys, because each questionnaire must be administered by an interviewer, do not allow for rapid data collection.
-By using online panels, the questionnaire is self-administered, which reduces the collection time.
+Telephone surveys, due to each questionnaire needing to be administered by an interviewer, do not allow for rapid data collection.
+By using online panels, the questionnaire is self-administered, thereby reducing the data collection duration.

-However, social media surveys will offer you a quicker collection time due to the frequency of social media use, which facilitates rapid recruitment of respondents.
-At Episto, the average fielding time is 3 days!
+However, social media surveys will offer you record-time data collection thanks to the high frequency of social media usage, which facilitates rapid respondent recruitment.
+At Episto, the average fieldwork duration is 3 days!

-1. Social network studies to collect better responses
+1. Social media surveys for collecting better responses

-Authentic responses: Our experience has shown that social network surveys have many advantages for collecting authentic responses.
-In particular, thanks to :
+Authentic responses: our experience has shown that social media surveys offer numerous advantages for gathering authentic responses.
+Notably, thanks to:

-• the smartphone, which is a familiar tool, on which respondents are used to giving their opinion and which they use when they are available
+• on smartphones, which are familiar tools respondents are used to giving their opinions on and use when available

-• to an engaging questionnaire with familiar app look & feel, emojis, various question types, resemblance to a live and natural conversation.
+• to an engaging questionnaire with a familiar app-like look & feel, emojis, varied question types, resembling a live and natural conversation.

-Rich verbatims: according to our observations, the verbatims collected via social networks are 50% longer than those collected by online panels.
-Compared to telephone surveys, the verbatims are written by the respondents themselves rather than by the interviewer, which guarantees both neutrality and authenticity.
+Rich Verbatims: According to our observations, verbatims collected via social media are 50% longer than those gathered from online panels.
+Compared to telephone surveys, verbatims are written by the respondents themselves rather than by the interviewer, which ensures both neutrality and authenticity.

-1. Social network studies for an engaging and adapted questionnaire
+1. Social media surveys for an engaging and tailored questionnaire

-Multimedia questions: as with online surveys, social network surveys allow for the inclusion of multimedia content (videos, photos, audio) in the questionnaires.
-This is something that the CATI method (by telephone) cannot do.
-Even better, social network studies also allow for the collection of multimedia responses: respondents can be asked to film themselves, take photos or record audio!
+Multimedia Questions: Similar to online surveys, social media surveys allow for the inclusion of multimedia content (videos, photos, audio) in questionnaires.
+This is not possible with the CATI (Computer-Assisted Telephone Interviewing) method.
+Even better, social media surveys also enable the collection of multimedia responses: respondents can be asked to film themselves, take photos, or record audio!

-Long questionnaires with more than 60 questions: although online and CATI studies can send long questionnaires, we advise against exceeding 60 questions for a questionnaire via social networks because the conversational questionnaire must be engaging.
-This is not technically impossible, but it is strongly discouraged in order to avoid a high rate of abandonment during the questionnaire.
+Long Questionnaires with More Than 60 Questions: While online and CATI surveys can accommodate long questionnaires, we advise against exceeding 60 questions for a social media questionnaire because conversational questionnaires need to be engaging.
+Technically, it's not impossible, but it is strongly discouraged to avoid a high abandonment rate during the questionnaire.

-Questionnaire involving a complex device: we also advise against using the social network research method if the questionnaire involves a complex device such aseye tracking by webcam.
+Questionnaire Involving a Complex Setup: We also advise against using social media survey methods if the questionnaire involves a complex setup, such as webcam-based eye tracking

-Studies via social networks will be an adapted method, and as we have seen: optimal, for surveys aimed at all kinds of targets, for insightful answers and a quick fieldwork.
-In terms of questionnaires: these studies will prove to be suitable for integrating or collecting multimedia elements.
+Social media surveys will be a suitable, and as we have seen, optimal method for surveys targeting all kinds of audiences, providing insightful responses and rapid fieldwork.
+Regarding questionnaires: these surveys will prove suitable for integrating or collecting multimedia elements.

-But the need for this method to propose an engaging questionnaire will be a constraint for the length of the questionnaire (it must not exceed 60 questions) and for the complexity of the system.
+However, the necessity for this method to offer an engaging questionnaire will be a constraint regarding questionnaire length (it is advisable to avoid exceeding 60 questions) and the complexity of the setup.

 Want to know more?